 Height Comparison with Famous Landmarks

-To get an idea of the scale of this towering tree, let’s have some fun to compare it with some well-known objects.
+To get an idea of the scale of this towering tree, let’s have some fun comparing it with some well-known objects.

 Past Record Holders of the Tallest Tropical Tree

 All the past record-breakers are Yellow Meranti trees in first class forest reserve of Sabah.
-In fact, this is the fourth time Sabah broke its record on the tallest tropical tree in the world.
-Though these trees are no longer the titleholder, they are still ranked as top 20 in the list of highest trees in the world.
+In fact, this is the fourth time Sabah has broken its record for the tallest tropical tree in the world.
+Though these trees are no longer the titleholder, they are still ranked as the top 20 in the list of the highest trees in the world.

 May 2018: 96.9M (318 Feet)